-WARNING: Special measures must be taken to ensure safety.
+Special measures must be taken to ensure safety.
 This system contains electrical components that can result in personal injury or material damage.
 Please review the contents of the entire manual before proceeding to install or operate the Ultra Whisper Reverse Osmosis System.

-MAIN POWER SOURCE REQUIREMENTS:
+FEED PUMP POWER SOURCE REQUIREMENTS:

-Check the Main Power Source line voltage and frequency to ensure that it agrees with the Feed Pump Motor nameplate.
+Check line voltage and frequency to ensure that it agrees with motor nameplate.
 Grounding and circuit protection should be done in accordance with National Electrical Code.
-See connection diagram on the nameplate of motor.
+See connection diagram on nameplate of motor.
 Refer to the wire diagrams in this section to ensure proper system connections.